When (((Not))) to Stand on the Name of Jesus

 Later he was advised he will be given the opportunity to take the class with a different instructor.

-Looking past all of the political hype, what is to be said about those who would claim Mormons do not believe in Christ?
+Looking past all of the political hype, what is to be said about those who would claim members of The Church of Jesus Christ of Latter-day Saints do not believe in Christ?
 Of all the Christians in that class, only one stood above the rest and would not dishonor the name that was sacred to him.
 Is it an indictment against all those in the class for not standing on their faith?
 Should other Christians feel ashamed because none of their members refused as did Ryan Rotella?

-Other Christians should not feel blighted, but all of Christianity should feel so.
 Only one out of all the people in the class thought the name was sacred enough to refrain from doing the assignment.
 What does that say about society?
-It is likely there were other Mormons in the class who took no thought to the assignment but to participate.
+It is likely there were other believers of Rotella's faith in the class who took no thought to the assignment but to participate.
 Is nothing sacred anymore?

 See the news cast here.

 Out of respect to Rotella, this article does not focus on the institution in a negative regard since the assignment was, and I stress the word (((( WAS)))), part of the curriculum for the class.

 Rotella has posted a message on his social media site to desist asking him to continue this matter.
 He wants to put it behind him and not hurt the name of his institution or its faculty.